1960 Illinois elections

 Elections were held in Illinois on Tuesday, November 8, 1960.

 Primaries were held on April 12.

 Election information

+The election coincided with the 1960 presidential election, in which Democratic nominee John F. Kennedy narrowly won Illinois.
+In Illinois races, the Democratic Party had many successes, flipping four of five state constitutional offices from Republican to Democratic, and electing its three nominees for trustees of the University of Illinois.
+Democrats, however, lost their majority in the state house, which was at the time malapportioned in favor of Republicans.

 Turnout

 In the primaries, turnout was 40.92%, with 2,082,667 ballots cast (1,171,488 Democratic and 911,179 Republican).

 In the general election, turnout was 88.11%, with 4,845,319 ballots cast.

 Federal elections

 United States President

 Illinois voted for the Democratic ticket of John F. Kennedy and Lyndon B. Johnson.

 United States Senate

 Democratic Senator Paul Douglas was reelected to a third term.

 United States House

 All 25 Illinois seats in the United States House of Representatives were up for election in 1960.

 No seats switched parties, leaving Illinois' House delegation to consist of 14 Democrats and 11 Republicans.

 State elections

 Governor

 Incumbent Governor William Stratton, a Republican seeking a third term, lost reelection to Democrat Otto Kerner Jr.